Alabama rides tidal wave of 3-pointers to beat Clemson 89-82 and reach 1st Final Four ever

 The Tide (25-11) will face defending national champion UConn in Glendale, Arizona, next Saturday.
 Alabama knocked off top-seeded North Carolina to reach the Elite Eight.

-“These guys have been unbelievable,” Alabama coach Nate Oats told the crowd.
-“We’ve had a different guy step up every game.
-Roll Tide!”

-The Tide donned red T-shirts with the slogan “Net Worthy” as they celebrated while a bucket of red-and-white confetti was dumped on them.
+The Tide donned red T-shirts with the entirely appropriate slogan “Net Worthy” as they celebrated while a bucket of red-and-white confetti was dumped on them.
+Oats walked into the postgame news conference wearing the net around his neck.

 The Tide buried the Tigers in an avalanche of 10 3s in the second half to pull away.
 Sears hit a 3, turned and put his fingers to his lips.
 After he sank the Tide’s eighth 3 of the half, Sears playfully stuck out his tongue and nodded his head as he ran up the court.